How to Select a Blogging Topic That Pays

 The second ingredient of passion relates to your readers.
 Their time has value, and they want to read the material, learn things and gain new insights, from someone who has a deep understanding of the topic, or at least some experience in solving it.

 Truth be known, you may or may not be an authority on the topic of your blog.
 I’ll discuss that in detail later.
 However, if you are passionate about it, others will see that, and they’ll want to keep reading what you write.
-Even if you know just a little more than your readers, you should consider yourself an authority.
+Even if you know just a little more than your readers, consider yourself an authority.
 The old saying is true—“In the land of the blind the one-eyed is king.”

 Picking a topic to blog about may be easier than you think.
 But it best to have a systematic method of choosing it.
 You’re making a long-term commitment to being a blogger, and the potential long-term income, so you want to avoid a false start if possible.